 Well.
 I love lists, and while there’s been a lot of talk over my three years actively blogging about theatre about the failings of the Theatre Education Industrial Complex, we’ve not really attempted to create a curriculum we approve of.
 Largely because, well, creating a new theatre education paradigm is hard.
 And I’m not going to do that here, because I’m not sure how to even begin.
+Instead?
+I also want to include the one thing I WAS told outside the framework of the program that really helped.
+In no particular order: Read Everything.
 A 1945 Code of Ethics for Theatre Workers Surfaces.
 Mayor Eric Garcetti “was proud to host the Los Angeles arts community at City Hall to hear ideas about showcasing LA as the Creative Capital of the World,” according to his Facebook page.

 His social media writers were referring to his appearance before a roomful of arts and foundation leaders last week.
 The Facebook post didn’t take note of the other half of Garcetti’s message — that he won’t provide any additional city money for the arts.
 But he intends to help raise private money for them, as part of his “showcasing” efforts.
 I didn’t hear him mention LA theater except in this brief snippet: “Don’t come to me with ‘My theater company needs [fill in the] blank.
 We need you to think broadly’.”
 After Garcetti spoke and then answered a few questions from the audience, he left.
 13 Docs That Theatre Lovers Should Know.

 After yesterday’s lengthy survey of fictional films about theatre, I would be remiss in not sharing with you a baker’s dozen documentaries about theatre, most of which are probably even more obscure than some of their fictional counterparts.